iltommi/qdb-documentation/source/api/cpp.rst

         If the buffer is not large enough to hold the data, the function will fail and return ``qdb_e_buffer_too_small``. content_length will nevertheless be updated with entry size so that the caller may resize its buffer and try again.

-        The handle must be initialized and connected (see :cpp:func`connect`).
+        The handle must be initialized and connected (see :func:`connect`).

         :param alias: A pointer to a null-terminated string representing the entry's alias whose content is to be retrieved.
         :param content: A pointer to an user allocated buffer that will receive the entry's content.